genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

  -->

  ### Application is done!
  Congratulations!
-You have finished the Positions & Trades app!
+You have finished the Positions & Trades app! checkout the final application example [here](https://github.com/genesiscommunitysuccess/devtraining-alpha)

 ## Operating the Genesis low-code platform
 Now that our application code is complete, let's take a look at the operations side of the platform on the server.